harding/bitcoinops.github.io/_posts/en/newsletters/2021-01-13-newsletter.md

 [Add unit testing of node eviction logic][review club
 #20477] is a PR ([#20477][Bitcoin Core #20477]) by
-[practicalswift][practicalswift] to improve test coverage of Bitcoin Core's peer eviction logic when a node's inbound connection slots are full.
+pseudonymous contributor practicalswift to improve test coverage of Bitcoin Core's peer eviction logic when a node's inbound connection slots are full.
 Extreme care must be taken to avoid exposing the node to attacker-triggered network partitioning with this logic, so this code is critical.